You’re still a loser, because you lack wisdom.

 Contrary to what most people might believe, dropping out of high school wasn’t a rebellious act.

-Within 10 months of immigrating to the Netherlands, I was already accepted to the highest level of education.
+I come from what was once the most dangerous city in world: Aleppo, Syria.
+And within 10 months of immigrating to the Netherlands, I was already accepted to the highest level of education.
 Pretty impressive.

 As time passed on and I completed my years with ease, I felt ever more comfortable.
-‘Hmm, this is easy’ I thought to myself.
+‘Hmm, this is easy’, I thought to myself.

 For someone who is used to war and the sound of bullets flying by and bombs dropping 24/7, something felt strange.
 No enemies to fight off, no dangerous places to avoid, no ISIS hunting me down.